isovalent/ebpf-docs/docs/linux/concepts/af_xdp.md

 ### eBPF program and map

-To actually start bypassing ingress traffic we need a XDP program and a [`BPF_MAP_TYPE_XSKMAP`](../map-type/BPF_MAP_TYPE_XSKMAP.md) map.
+To actually start bypassing ingress traffic we need an XDP program and a [`BPF_MAP_TYPE_XSKMAP`](../map-type/BPF_MAP_TYPE_XSKMAP.md) map.
 The map is an array type with numeric keys starting at 0 and going up.
 The process should populate the values of the map with the file descriptors of the XSKs obtained in the [Setting up a XSK](#setting-up-a-xsk) section.
 By default, the key of the map should match the queue to which the XSK is attached.

 So if for example, we are dealing with a 4 queue NIC, then the map size should be at least 4, and the file descriptor of the XSK bound to queue#2 should bit assigned to key `2` in the map.
 If the queue-id mismatches, the packet will be dropped at runtime.
 (Except when using a shared UMEM, see [Options, variations, and exceptions](#options-variations-and-exceptions)).